 How Much Does a Thigh Lift Cost?

-The national average cost of thigh lift surgery is approximately $4,900, as determined by the American Society for Aesthetic Plastic Surgery (ASAPS).
-This figure does not account for additional fees, however, and your personalized quote will include expenses for the surgical facility, anesthesia, post-operative garments, and other related costs.
+The price of thigh lift surgery starts approximately at $9,000, which includes expenses for the surgical facility, anesthesia, post-operative garments, and other related costs.
 A member of our team will be happy to provide a cost estimate based on the unique details of your treatment plan after your consultation with Dr. Bottger.
 While health insurance generally doesn’t cover cosmetic procedures, our practice accepts plastic surgery financing plans from CareCredit®—a widely used and universally trusted healthcare lending company that can make the cost of your thigh lift much more manageable.
 Once approved, simply pay for your surgery in low monthly installments as part of whichever short- or long-term payment plan is most ideal for your budgetary concerns.
 Please contact our practice for more information about our accepted payment methods, or if you have questions about the cost of a thigh lift.

 If you feel you are a good candidate for thigh lift surgery and would like more information on the procedure, please contact Dr. Bottger to set up an initial consultation.
 Dr. Bottger’s office is located in Philadelphia, Pennsylvania, and also serves the West Chester and Bryn Mawr regions.